droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 The letter is sealed with the wax sigil of the burgomaster of Barovia: a longsword before a rising sun.
 Kolyan concedes that he cannot promise the letter will be obeyed, noting it has been “years" since he traveled to any of the other settlements in the valley.
 He vows, however, that it should at least “open the ears" of those they may wish to approach, such as Baron Vargas Vallakovich and Lady Fiona Wachter of Vallaki, or Burgomaster Dmitri Krezkov of Krezk.

 > [!item]+ **Letter of Introduction**
-> Players who present Kolyan’s letter of introduction to Baron Vargas Vallakovich, Lady Fiona Wachter of Vallaki, Burgomaster Dmitri Krezkov of Krezk within the first ten minutes of meeting them, or their servants or family members, have advantage on any Charisma (Persuasion) check made within that ten minutes, provided it is possible for the check to succeed.
+> Players who present Kolyan’s letter of introduction to Baron Vargas Vallakovich, Lady Fiona Wachter of Vallaki, Burgomaster Dmitri Krezkov of Krezk within the first ten minutes of meeting them, or their servants or family members, have +2 circamstance bonus on any checks to [Make an Impression](https://2e.aonprd.com/Actions.aspx?ID=2392)  made within that ten minutes, provided it is possible for the check to succeed.
 #### Rooms at the Mansion
 If the players mention Ismark's offer to provide them with rooms, Ireena shows them to the mansion’s two guest bedrooms and provides them with basic supplies.
 "I can't say how much sleep you'll be able to get, or when," she says apologetically, her own eyes bearing dark circles beneath them.
 "But if nothing else, they should provide a quiet place to rest."